The Great Sameness

 Pick a small event in your life and expand the idea forward and backward in time until you have a novel-sized story.
 Perhaps you didn’t accept a toy offered to you by your mother’s boyfriend while on the boat he’s living on.
 What are the reasons for this, and how does this event change your life and the lives of other family members?

-These two ideas are sufficient for me because they allow me to create story ideas faster than I can turn them into short stories or novels.
+These two ideas create more ideas than I can turn into short stories or novels.

 Comments